fabsenet/ingester/README.md

 Ingester assumes some facts about your PC and your folder structure:

-- You use a Windows PC (ingester ist 90% cross-platform but there are probably some adaptations needed.
+- You use a Windows PC (ingester is 90% cross-platform but there are probably some adaptations needed.
 Make a PR if you want!)
 - Your memory card always gets the same drive letter.
 Ingester uses a configured source folder.
 - All your relevant video projects have the same parent folder
 - Every video project has its own folder
 - Every ingest is done in a new subfolder within a project

-### Projects structure
+### Expected projects structure sample

 ```text
 C:\video projects